Billy-Spearman-WCCI/RaceCarExtension/README.md

         * Programmers are lazy, and don't want to type `Integer val = new Integer(2);` when they just want to type `Integer val = 2;` ... so Java does the work automatically for you in such cases so you can be lazy.
 This laziness is called **autoboxing**.
         * But why do we need types like `Integer`?
 Can't we always just use `int`???
-Because Maps, Lists, etc, cannot contain primitives.
+          Maps, Lists, etc, cannot contain primitives.
           This is just a limitation of Java, and occurs because primitive values don't have methods.
         * The process of encapsulating primitive values is called "Boxing".
 And the process of getting a primitive back is called "Unboxing".
-The box is a legitimate object, while primitives are the only things in Java which aren't objects at all.
-When unboxing, you must be sure that the object isn't null, or deal with the consequences (e.g. by running the code in a try/catch block), or be ok with the program crashing.
+          The box is an object, while primitives are the only things in Java which aren't objects at all.
+          When unboxing, you must be sure that the object isn't null, or deal with the consequences (e.g. by running the code in a try/catch block), or be OK with the program crashing.
-    * **Type safety** -- Java won't compile if you try to write an incompatible value to a variable.
+    * **Type safety** -- Java simply won't compile if you try to write an incompatible value to a variable.
     * **Casting** or **TypeCasting** -- Telling Java to manually convert one type to another, e.g. `double x = (double) 0`;
 * **method**: A function defined within a class.
 In java, all functions are defined within classes.